 You guys have it easy.
 Buy an Imperia motor. 🙂 But be aware that the only thing holding it on is a plastic clip that can easily break.

 Sculpey, Amaco, and All Other Brands

 These pasta machines and clay conditioning machines look like an Atlas but aren’t.
-They don’t have the mounting slots on the side and you can’t put any type of motor on them aside from an Imperia motor.
-However, these pasta machines are not heavy-duty and I would honestly hesitate putting the stress of a motor on them.
+They don’t have mounting slots on the side, and you can’t put any type of motor on them aside from an Imperia motor.
+However, these pasta machines are not heavy-duty, and I would honestly hesitate to put the stress of a motor on them.
 Or you might want to get an Imperia motor and then upgrade to a better machine once your cheapie falls apart.

 Conclusion – My Solution

-My conclusion is that I sent both Norpro motors back and kept the Atlas Pasta Drive.
+I sent both Norpro motors back and kept the Atlas Pasta Drive.
 It’s much better made, more solid, doesn’t wobble, was quieter (according to a sound meter), and it fits on all my Atlas machines.
-I would have liked having low speed, but that wasn’t a deal-breaker.
-I’m not a heavy-duty clayer and I use my Lucy Mammoth for big jobs.
+I would have liked to have low speed, but that wasn’t a deal-breaker.
+I’m not a heavy-duty clayer and I use my Lucy Clay Machine for big jobs.
 If you go through motors like they’re disposable, I can see where a cheaper solution would work better for you.
 But for me, I love my shiny new Atlas Pasta Drive pasta machine motor.